One Hard Lesson From the Breach of Breaches

 - When the GateKeeper key is in range, the GateKeeper software authenticates a user and logs them on.

 - Move out of range with the token, then the GateKeeper software automatically locks the computer.

 When the thought of becoming the next Equifax keeps you awake at 3:15 am, taking a step to minimize your company’s risk is kind of a no-brainer.
 So, let’s chat about your organization’s security needs.
-Get in touch.
+Get in touch to defend against data breaches with advanced authentication solutions.